HISTORY OF THE TWO TUTTLE HOMESTEADS IN EASTPORT

 The 1930 Federal Census shows Irving Brown, his wife Rose Hudak Brown, and son Irving J. Brown [Joe], living in the house, which they rented for $15 per month.
 In February 1927 Irving & Rose's daughter Dorothy was killed by an automobile which went off the road in front of the house.

 This house was located quite close to Montauk Highway, which, at the time, was merely a path for horses.
 With the advent of automobiles the road was widened and this left only a small front yard.
 Bartlett T. Brown had acquired the house from his parents and had purchased a small Tydol gasoline station located at the corner of Montauk Highway and Tuttle Avenue.
 The gas station was next to the Wells Tuttle house.
 In 1939 trenches[9] were dug to allow the house to be moved approximately 30 feet north, away from Montauk Highway, onto a new foundation.
 At the same time, an appendage on the westerly side of the house, (a bedroom), was detached and reattached on the north side of the house.
-This permitted a new two-bay automobile service center to be constructed between the original gas station and the house.
+This permitted a new two-bay automobile service center to be constructed on the east side of the original gas station.

 At one time, probably in the early 1940s this house had a sign on the front lawn near the driveway stating “Built in 1775.”[11]

-The house and automobile service center were deeded to Bart Brown’s wife Josephine (Lawrence).
+The house and automobile service center were deeded to Bart Brown's wife Josephine (Lawrence).
 Josephine.
 Her three children, Richard Vail (b.
 1931), Robert Louis (b.
 1934), and Jonathan Dan (b.
 1941) lived in the house until they left home.
-Josephine’s second husband Paul Erwin lived in the house from 1952 until a boating accident claimed his life in December 1959.
+Josephine's second husband Paul Erwin lived in the house from 1952 until a boating accident claimed his life in December 1959.
 Erwin made several modifications to the interior of the house, and added a large bay window in the south facing living room that changed the external appearance of the once historical house.
-The modifications also added to the instability of the second floor and a carpenter had to be called in to correct the problem.
+The modifications also created a major instability on the second floor and a carpenter had to be called in to correct the problem.

-The garage had been rented to Arthur “Bubbie” Williams for several years.
-At one point the well water derived from the driven well point became contaminated with gasoline and the leaking underground gasoline tanks had to be dug up and replaced.
+The garage had been rented to Arthur "Bubbie" Williams for several years.
+Eventually, the well water derived from the driven well point became contaminated with gasoline and the leaking underground gasoline tanks had to be dug up and replaced.
+(There were no EPA regulations in those days).

 In 1959 the house was sold outside the family to Stanley and Grace Durst.
 When this account was originally written (1996) the exterior of the house appeared to be in good condition but the entire front lawn of this historic house had unfortunately become a "used car lot."
 Presently, the automobiles have been removed and the house has been rented to a number of tenants.
 The current address of the Wells Tuthill house is 388 Main Street, Eastport, NY.